Jerusalem

 THE ROMAN BYZANTINE PERIOD

-During the reign of the Emperor Hadrian, and after the defeat of the Bar Kochva rebellion against Rome in 135, the destroyed city of Jerusalem was rebuilt and renamed Aelia Capitolina.
+During the reign of the Emperor Hadrian, and after the defeat of the Bar Kochva rebellion against Rome in 135 CE, the destroyed city of Jerusalem was rebuilt and renamed Aelia Capitolina.
 The city is rebuilt along the lines of a Roman city.
 Where The Second Temple once stood, a temple to Jupiter is constructed.
 During the reign of Constantine the Great (306-337) the city reverts to being called Jerusalem and becomes officially sacred to Christianity.
 The Church of the Holy Sepulchre is built and dedicated in 335.
 The temple to Jupiter is destroyed and the Temple Mounts remains a ruin.

 FIRST MUSLIM PERIOD